Electrostatics/electrostatics.github.io/docs/installation.md

 ### APBS Directory Structure

-The APBS installation process (whether compiled from source or installed as pre-compiled binaries) will create several directories under $APBS_PREFIX:
+The APBS installation process (whether compiled from source or installed as pre-compiled binaries) will create several directories under ${APBS_PREFIX}:

 - [bin] -- where the main apbs binary resides
 - [share] -- contains the documentation (user guide, tutorial, programmer's guide) as well as a number of examples  and test cases for APBS